hyanwong/giglib/README.md

 from an msprime-simulated tree sequence 🎉).
 Nevertheless, there are a number of terminological and implementation differences, an incomplete list of which are below:

-- **Iedges** The main difference is that intervals in the GeneticInheritanceGraphLibrary are stored in the iedges table, which has a `parent_left` and `child_left` column rather than a simple `left` column as in _tskit_ (and similarly for `right`).
+- **Iedges** As described above, intervals in a GIG as defined in the GeneticInheritanceGraphLibrary are stored in the iedges table, which has a `parent_left` and `child_left` column rather than a simple `left` column as in _tskit_ (and similarly for `right`).
 - **Tables and Graphs** The GeneticInheritanceGraphLibrary has a `Tables` and `Graph` class, corresponding